 The world of artificial intelligence is full of acronyms.
 Recently, you may have heard of RAG (for Retrieval Augmented Generation).
 RAG is a technology that merges information retrieval with text generation in AI models.
 If we were to explain it to you pragmatically, RAG is used to optimize the results of generative AI by prioritizing an organization's specific data.
 This innovative approach enhances the responses generated by AI models, by enabling the dynamic integration of prompts and relevant information from external sources (not just the language model) at the time of text generation.

 The introduction of RAGs into the field of artificial intelligence promises to transform the way generative systems understand and manipulate natural language.
-By drawing on a varied and extensive database when generating responses, RAGs enable a significant improvement in the quality and relevance of the content generated, paving the way for increasingly sophisticated applications in a variety of sectors.
+By relying on a varied and extensive database when generating responses, RAGs enable a significant improvement in the quality and πŸ”— relevance of the content generatedopening the way to increasingly sophisticated applications in a variety of sectors.

 What's more, RAG's application is not limited to text generation, but also extends to the creation of creative content such as music, demonstrating the versatility of this technique.